SBalaguer/eth-kickstart/README.md

 ## Installation

-Since this project is for learning purposes only, there is no production script.
+Since this project is for learning purposes only; production scripts are only meant for deploying.
 Download/Fork the repository and run the following commands.
 Process will run in port 3000.

 ```bash